bedrokonya/test-tasks-for-ML-vacancy/event_logs_clustering/README.md

+**!!!
+In order to see interactive graphics via plotly I suggest to open the .html file in the browser, .ipynb file will not show them.**

 ## Problem setup:
 * The Client has thousands of events produced by his monitoring system every day.
 In our case, events are parsed and represented as strings.